-In an age when much of life is read about from electronic devices, printed material still plays a vital role in the effective dissemination of information.
+Even though much of life is read or heard from electronic devices, printed material still plays a vital role in the effective dissemination of information.
 Specifically related to our organization, communicating in print about the inability of some to even see it, is an important way to lead people to think about life from a different perspective.
 Print is tangible, providing a tactile object lesson that engages the brain through the sense of sight, as well as of touch.
 In this way, printed material for the Library is a good example of silent “Show and Tell” that raises awareness of just one aspect of what it may be like to live with no or low vision.
 That alone is a step forward in drawing the public’s attention to the need that our organization addresses by providing resources in Braille, Large Print and audio formats to the blind and vision-impaired.
+Remove printed material from everyday life and there would be an immediate and serious disruption in communication and comprehension, in the continuity of life in general.

-Printed brochures are an important marketing tool for the Braille Circulating Library.
-They are kept in the greeting area for onsite visitors, and serve as conversation starters as well as reminders of what our guests saw and heard while on site.
-The Library also mails brochures to new contacts with letters of introduction, and with letters in follow-up to introductory conversations.
-Of course, they are very handy at events!
-They lend professionalism to any display.
-We give them to those who stop for a chat, because they serve as reminders of the Library’s mission and how it works to fulfill it, and because they also contain the contact information for following up if anyone desires to financially support or to otherwise become involved in the work.
+Printed informational material is an important aspect of marketing for the Library.
+These items are kept in the greeting area for onsite visitors, and serve as reminders of what our guests saw and heard while on site.
+The Library also mails advertising material to new contacts with letters of introduction, and with letters in follow-up to introductory conversations.
+Of course, they are very handy at events, lending professionalism to displays.
+We give them to people who stop for a chat, so that people can remember the Library’s mission, how it works to fulfill it, or pass along the information to someone else.
+Of course, the contact information printed on the cards and bookmarks are handy if anyone desires to financially or otherwise support the work of the Library.

-The Library sees the advantage in using several forms of printed advertising.
-Our printed custom bookmark serves dual purposes.
-Although not as useful for patrons while reading braille books (because they come with attached place ribbons), each time it is used to mark a place or is removed, it serves to remind the sighted of the Library and the inability of people with no or low vision to read the variety of books available to them.
+In 2022, a 4”x6” informational card replaced the outdated brochure.
+Printed on front and back, this sturdy, professional-looking card describes in a smaller space, all of the pertinent information about the Library at a glance.
+Now printed in a new color to match the business and informational cards, our custom bookmark serves dual purposes.
+Each time it is used to mark a place or is removed, it serves to remind the sighted of the Library and of people with no or low vision who have less access to the variety of books than they have.
 A local bookstore hands these to customers with their purchases and receipts!

-The Library also views printed letterhead envelopes as marketing tools.
-Not only do they complete the stationary set, they also lend to the professional image of the organization and are themselves a useful communication tool.
-They carry important messages that assist in building relationships with people who support the Library in a variety of ways.
-In addition, as they flow through the delivery process, people other than the intended recipients see the Library’s name and by-line.
-In these ways, printed envelopes serve not only as agents of communicating specific messages but also as advertising agents in and of themselves.
+The printed letterhead envelopes are also marketing tools.
+Not only do they compliment the letterhead paper they enclose, they also lend to the professional image of the organization and are themselves a useful communication tool.
+As they flow through the delivery process, people other than the intended recipients see the Library’s name and by-line.
+In these ways, printed envelopes serve not only as agents to convey receipts and thanks to donors, and introductions to the organization but also as agents of advertising, in and of themselves.

 Vote For a Nonprofit Today!